FlyJingFish/AndroidAOP/README_EN.md

 ```
 > [!TIP]\
 > 1、Reflection execution of the facet method will speed up packaging<br>
-> 2、Please note that when `androidAop.reflectInvokeMethod.variantOnlyDebug` is set to true, the release package will ignore the setting of `androidAop.reflectInvokeMethod = true` and automatically not reflect, and there will be no such effect when it is set to false (if not set, the default is false)
+> 2、Please note that when `androidAop.reflectInvokeMethod.variantOnlyDebug` is set to true, the release package will ignore the setting of `androidAop.reflectInvokeMethod = true` and automatically not reflect, and there will be no such effect when it is set to false (if not set, the default is false) <br>
+> 3、In versions 1.8.7 and above, the speed of secondary compilation has been optimized to be basically the same as the speed of enabling reflection.

 ### This library has some built-in functional annotations for you to use directly.